wimdetroyer/GildedRose-Refactoring-Kata/README.md

 - The Item class cannot be changed.
 That's a shame .
   - I'm a proponent of Domain Driven Design where possible (<> anemic domain model: https://martinfowler.com/bliki/AnemicDomainModel.html)
     - quality must be >=0 & <= 50 is an example of a business rule inherent to an item
-    - Sulfaras being immutable with a fixed value is an example of a business rule inherent to an item
+    - Legendary items (like Sulfaras) being immutable with a fixed value is an example of a business rule inherent to an item
   - I suppose that extending the class is allowed (*)
     - I'll do this to atleast not have checks on hardcoded strings but via type checking (with instanceof)
       - It isn't ideal but if its allowed...